 Increase Vulnerability: Completely or almost completely (>90%) dependent on one species during any part of the year; equivalent alternatives to this single-species food resource are not readily available.
-Examples: Clark's nutcracker ( Nucifraga columbiana ), which depends heavily on the seeds of whitebark pine ( Pinus albicaulis ); red knot, some populations of which during spring migration may be completely or almost completely dependent on horseshoe crab ( Limulus ) eggs.
-Somewhat Increase Vulnerability: Completely or almost completely (>90%) dependent during any part of the year on (1) a few species from a restricted taxonomic group or (2) a narrow guild the members of which are thought to respond similarly to climate change.
-Examples: larvae of various fritillary butterflies that rely heavily on a few species of Viola violets; great purple hairstreak ( Atlites halesus ), which is dependent on a few mistletoe species; swifts and swallows that are dependent on aerial insects (often a limited number of species at any particular time) that may become unavailable or less available as a result of climate change (e.g., through increased incidence of prolonged rainy conditions that restrict aerial feeding opportunities, or increased incidence of conditions that reduce populations of aerial insects).
+Examples: Clark's nutcracker (Nucifraga columbiana), which depends heavily on the seeds of whitebark pine (Pinus albicaulis); red knot, some populations of which during spring migration may be completely or almost completely dependent on horseshoe crab (Limulus) eggs; bog elfin (Callophrys lanoraieensis), the larval diet of which consists entirely on black spruce.
+Somewhat Increase Vulnerability: Examples: larvae of various fritillary butterflies that rely heavily on a few species of Viola violets; western pine elfin (Callophrys eryphon), the larval diet of which generally includes only a few pine (Pinus) species; swifts and swallows that are dependent on aerial insects (often a limited number of species at any particular time) that may become unavailable or less available as a result of climate change (e.g., through increased incidence of prolonged rainy conditions that restrict aerial feeding opportunities, or increased incidence of conditions that reduce populations of aerial insects).

 Neutral: Diet flexible; during any season species readily switches among multiple food resources according to availability; not strongly dependent on one or a few species; omnivorous, with diet including numerous species of both plants and animals.
-Examples: most Carnivora, ungulates, nonmigratory birds, amphibians, reptiles, fishes, and many Lepidoptera (e.g., mule deer seasonally may focus their foraging on only a few favored plant species, but in the absence of those species they readily switch to other species); great horned owl ( Bubo virginianus ), which has a flexible diet and is not strongly dependent on one or a few species (although its diet may be dominated by one or a few readily available species in a particular location or season); black-capped chickadee and other birds that are highly opportunistic during any season and readily switch among different food resources as availability changes c) Pollinator versatility (plants only)
+Examples: most Carnivora, ungulates, nonmigratory birds, amphibians, reptiles, fishes, and many Lepidoptera (e.g., mule deer seasonally may focus their foraging on only a few favored plant species, but in the absence of those species they readily switch to other species); great horned owl (Bubo virginianus), which has a flexible diet and is not strongly dependent on one or a few species (although its diet may be dominated by one or a few readily available species in a particular location or season); black-capped chickadee (Poecile atricapillus) and other birds that are highly opportunistic during any season and readily switch among different food resources as availability changes.

+c) Pollinator versatility (plants only)